 Hiring a Manager Turns a Marginal Return into a Loss

-On the long-term side, hiring a letting agent adds around $2,752 annually, which pushes the long-term net yield from 1.0% to 0.7%.
+On the long-term side, hiring a property manager adds around $2,800 annually, which pushes the long-term net yield from 1.0% to 0.7%.
 The take-home pattern is consistent: Long Island is a market where self-management is the difference between a break-even rental and one that subsidises the tenant.
 Investors who cannot commit the time should weigh that reality before buying for yield.

 Tax Implications: Schedule E and 27.5-Year Depreciation

 These figures are Nassau County medians.
-Individual ZIPs diverge significantly: West Hempstead (11552) runs at a 5.9% gross yield at $760,000, while premium enclaves like Garden City (11530) price in at $1,250,000 with a 5.3% yield.
+Individual ZIPs differ: West Hempstead (11552) runs at a 5.9% gross yield at $760,000, while premium enclaves like Garden City (11530) price in at about $1.25m with a 5.3% yield.
 The dashboard shows suburb-level data for every bedroom count and property type across 69 Long Island ZIPs.
 You can also explore rental data in the dashboard or review the data sources behind these figures.
 For context on how the state and national medians were calculated, see the market score methodology.
-Queens Long-Term Rentals Yield 3.7%, Short-Term Rentals Banned covers the same breakdown for a comparable New York metro, and Long Island Nets Under 1.0% on Rentals: Appreciation Must Do the Heavy Lifting digs into suburb-level yield rankings across Nassau.
+Queens Long-Term Rentals Yield 3.6%, Short-Term Rentals Banned covers the same breakdown for a comparable New York metro, and Long Island Nets Under 1.5% on Rentals: Appreciation Must Do the Heavy Lifting digs into suburb-level yield rankings across Nassau.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.